-R37 During 3V3 Match, each team can have no more than one robot mounted with a motorized 17 mm Launching Mechanism.
+R38 On the Battlefield of a 3V3 Match, each team can have no more than one robot mounted with an Optional 17 mm Launching Mechanism.

 Penalties: During the Setup Period, if any team in the Battlefield has multiple robots mounted with mobile 17 mm Launching Mechanisms, the Pit Crew Members must remove the excess robots from the Battlefield as required by the rules.
-If the Initialization Period has commenced, the Referee System shall automatically retain the robot with the smallest serial number while issuing a Red Card against all the remaining offending robots.
+If the Initialization Period has commenced, the Referee System shall automatically retain the robot with the smallest serial number while issuing a Red Card against all the surviving offending robots.

-For example: If a team's Hero and Standard Robots are found to be installed with a Mobile 17mm Launching Mechanism during the Initialization Period, the Referee System's server will automatically eject the Standard Robot.
+For example: If a team's Hero and Standard Robots are found to be installed with an Optional 17mm Launching Mechanism during the Initialization Period, the Referee System's server will automatically eject the Standard Robot.

-R38 Standard Robots to be fitted with a balancing chassis must meet the definition of a Balancing Standard Robot when it is living.
-This does not apply to Standard Robot under Non-surviving Status.
+R39 Standard Robots to be fitted with a balancing chassis must meet the definition of a Balancing Standard Robot while they are alive.
+This does not apply to Standard Robot when not alive.